cse25/angularSocketChat/README.md

 * **Development Team Members**: [Daniel Kim](https://github.com/deehkim), [Daniel Russell](https://github.com/danielrussellLA)

 ## Usage
-* teach others how to set up a real-time socket chat app with angular and socket.io.
+* example of how to set up a real-time socket chat app with angular and socket.io.

 #### Dependencies and Running